dairyking98/RoboCam-Suite/docs/USER_GUIDE.md

    - Higher speeds may cause vibration

 4. **File Management**:
-   - Use descriptive filename schemes
+   - Use descriptive experiment names
    - Organize experiments in dated folders
    - Keep CSV files with video files for reference